 When it comes to my favorite rewards cards, the Capital One Venture Rewards Card earns a respectable spot in the top five.
 In terms of getting Global Entry or TSA Precheck for free, however, it’s number one in my book!

-Let’s start with the biggest draw: With the Venture Rewards card, you’ll earn a 50,000 mile welcome bonus by spending $3,000 within the first 3 months you have the card.
-That’s good for a $500 statement credit for travel-related expenses.
+Let’s start with the biggest draw – the welcome offer.
+Currently, you can earn 75,000 miles (valued at $750 in statement credits) when you spend $4,000 in the first 3 months.
 And, because this is a completely flexible rewards card, there are never any blackout dates for hotels or flights.

 As you might expect, the card also offers a credit of up to $100 toward application fees for either TSA Precheck or Global Entry.
 This is more than enough to cover the $85 TSA Precheck fee, and it also covers the entire $100 fee to apply for Global Entry.

 The annual fee on this card is just $95, which is more than covered by the benefits – especially if you earn the welcome bonus!
 Honestly, this is a really great travel card.
-With a boatload of benefits this awesome, it’s hard to go wrong.
+With benefits this awesome, it’s hard to go wrong.

 Chase Sapphire Reserve®